yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

 40    }
 ```

-***Notes:***
+!!! note

-Line 6: Getting a value for setting from the profile.
+    * Line 6: Getting a value for setting from the profile.
 This setting value can be provided by user for the particular import profile instance.

-Line 13: Creating a loop between passed objects of the `ProductImage` type.
+	* Line 13: Creating a loop between passed objects of the `ProductImage` type.
 Inside this loop, you can add a piece of code that saves the passed object within the system.

-Line 31: This line notifies the one who runs the importer about any possible error when writing the data being imported  through `context.ErrorCallback`.
+	*Line 31: This line notifies the one who runs the importer about any possible error when writing the data being imported  through `context.ErrorCallback`.

 ## Creating Custom Importer